 Tired of Reading?
 Please listen to the blog

-When talking about a country, the common factors that help judge their current state of affairs and their predicted progress is the Gross Domestic Product (GDP), population increase, unemployment rate, etc. But one key factor that most people forget to mention is the countries healthcare scenario.
+On a Road to Improved Healthcare, When talking about a country, the common factors that help judge its current state of affairs and its predicted progress are the Gross Domestic Product (GDP), population increase, unemployment rate, etc. But one key factor that most people forget to mention is the country’s healthcare scenario.
 The influence that healthcare has on a country’s growth and the economy is vital.
 Now, the issue and concern of Public Health come into play.

 “Texila American University met the Honorable Minister of Public Health – Ms. Volda Lawrence to discuss the future of Public Health education and the benefits that it would bring to the country. “

 The primary challenge is the massive shortage of qualified healthcare professionals in the country.
-In Guyana, for the doctor to population ratio is 0.214/1000 compared to the WHO-recommended rate of 1/1000.
+In Guyana, the doctor-to-population ratio is 0.214/1000 compared to the WHO-recommended rate of 1/1000.

 Non-communicable diseases are the primary cause of mortality in Guyana, along with significant contributions from social health issues like violence and injuries.

 Although a significant reduction in infectious diseases is noticed, they still pose a considerable challenge.
 HIV, pneumonia, malaria, and tuberculosis are some diseases of substantial concern.

 That said, the overall healthcare infrastructure in Guyana is definitely on the rise, with policies and support from various organizations.
 Talking about the treatment procedure in Guyana, it is divided into five different levels, as discussed below.

 Level 1: 166 local health posts in the country that cure common diseases

 Level 2: 109 health centers that provide rehabilitative and preventive care